-The Teaching and Examination Regulations and the Examination Board's rules and guidelines are to be published on the degree programme's website.
+The Education and Examination Regulations and the Examination Board's Rules and Regulations are to be published on the degree programme's website.

 Article 8.9 - ENTRY INTO FORCE

 These regulations enter into force on 1 September 2016 and replace the regulations of 1 September 2015.